deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 To add SSH keys to user's authorized keys, the `default_user` parameter must be specified in the `/etc/cloud/cloud.cfg` file.

 {% alert level="warning" %}
-Deckhouse creates virtual machine disks with the `eagerZeroedThick` type, but the disk type of the created VMs will be changed without notification according to the `VM Storage Policy` configured in vSphere.
+Deckhouse creates virtual machine disks of the `eagerZeroedThick` type, however, the disk type of the created VMs will be changed without any notice to match the `VM Storage Policy` as configured in vSphere.
-You can read more in [documentation](https://github.com/hashicorp/terraform-provider-vsphere/blob/main/website/docs/r/virtual_machine.html.markdown#virtual-disk-provisioning-policies).
+You can read more in the [documentation](https://github.com/hashicorp/terraform-provider-vsphere/blob/main/website/docs/r/virtual_machine.html.markdown#virtual-disk-provisioning-policies).
 {% endalert %}

 ## Infrastructure